Pathologic: Remaster and remake

 In October 2015, Ice-Pick Lodge announced Pathologic Classic HD, a remaster of the original Pathologic developed by General Arcade and published by Gambitious Digital Entertainment.
 This remaster introduced upgraded visuals, fixed bugs, re-recorded dialog, and a re-translated English script.
 Pathologic Classic HD was released on 29 October 2015.
 The remaster received generally favourable reviews according to Metacritic.

 Under publisher tinyBuild, the Pathologic remake was retitled Pathologic 2 to be distinguished from Pathologic Classic HD.
 Pathologic 2 was released on 23 May 2019.
 In October 2024, it was announced that the Bachelor route would instead be dramatically reimagined and released as a standalone sequel, Pathologic 3.
-Published by HypeTrain Digital, it is set to be released 9 January 2026.
-All Kickstarter backers will receive Pathologic 3 at no extra charge.
+Published by HypeTrain Digital, it was released on 9 January 2026.
+All Kickstarter backers received Pathologic 3 at no extra charge.